Test Connection

 Create VPC

-1. Do a ping <EC2 Private’s private IP address> to test the connection from the EC2 Public server to the EC2 Private server.
-We test the connection between two EC2 instances with the command:
+2. Perform a ping test to the EC2 Private’s private IP address to test the connection from the EC2 Public server to the EC2 Private server.
+Use the following command:

 Create VPC